 I advised the mother of the child to provide her with one of the shoes that I recommend.
 Below is an image of the same child wearing her new pair of shoes.
 Do you notice how straighter the child’s feet look?
 The shoes are preventing the child’s feet from collapsing, which is improving the child’s overall posture.

 As you can see, the type of shoes that you provide for your child plays a key role in keeping your child’s feet healthy.
-Something so simple such as providing your child with the correct pair of shoes can help treat and prevent most foot problems.
+Something so simple as providing your child with the correct pair of shoes can help treat and prevent most foot problems.

 The correct type of shoes will allow your children to perform their everyday activities without pain.
 However, for your child to get the full benefits that the shoes have to offer, you are going to have to provide your child with the correct shoe size.

 Make sure that your children tie their shoes properly since if the shoelaces are not properly tied, your child won’t get as much support and stability from the shoes.
+I hope this post is useful for you, feel free to share your experiences in the comments section below.